 ”.

-7 On the date as at which this compilation was prepared, the Children and Community Services Act 2004 s.
-251, which gives effect to Sch.
-2 cl.
-22, had not come into operation.
-It reads as follows:

-“

-251. Other Acts amended

-Other Acts are amended as set out in Schedule 2.

-”.

-Schedule 2 cl.
-22 reads as follows:

-“

-Schedule 2 — Amendments to other Acts

-[s.
-251]

-22. Rates and Charges (Rebates and Deferments) Act 1992 amended

-(1) The amendments in this clause are to the Rates and Charges (Rebates and Deferments) Act 1992.

-(2) Section 3(1) is amended by deleting the definition of “State concession card” and inserting the following definition instead —

-“

-“State concession card” means a currently valid card which bears that designation and is issued under section 6 by the CEO as defined in section 3 of the Children and Community Services Act 2004;

-”.

-(3) Section 6(1) is amended by deleting “Director-General of the department established under section 4 of the Community Services Act 1972” and inserting instead —

-“

-CEO as defined in section 3 of the Children and Community Services Act 2004

-”.

-(4) Section 6(2) is amended by deleting “Director-General” in both places where it occurs and inserting instead —

-“ CEO ”.

-(5) Section 6(3) is amended by deleting “Director-General” and inserting instead —

-“ CEO ”.

-”.
+7 Footnote no longer applicable.

 8 The Rates and Charges (Rebates and Deferments) Amendment Act 2005 s.
 16 reads as follows:

 “

 16. Transitional

 If an eligible person who holds a relevant interest in land of a kind referred to in section 29A or 29B of the Rates and Charges (Rebates and Deferments) Act 1992 registers an entitlement in respect of land under section 32 of that Act after 30 June 2005 and before 1 October 2005, section 40 of that Act applies to that person as if the entitlement had been registered at the commencement of the charged period.